Yuhan-Fei/SMRTnet/README.md

    <p align="center"><img src="figs/RNA_LM.png" width=100% /></p>
 </details>

-We provide example scripts to extract embeddings of given RNA sequences from the RNASwan-seq:
+We provide example scripts to extract embeddings of given RNA sequences from the RNASwan-seq for use in other downstream applications:

 ```python
 # Note: Please ensure that your current working directory is set to the `SMRTnet` folder.